 The infrastructure and tech support required to run the applications is secondary, but still a critical consideration.
 Which is why Life Sciences companies look to technology experts—professionals who have already navigated the complexities of the industry’s leading software and understand the infrastructure requirements of FDA- regulated operations.

 Cloud Options to Fit Industry Needs

 Today’s market offers a variety of cloud deployment options, requiring guidance from specialists immersed in the changing technologies.
 Technology experts will evaluate the options—whether public, on premise, or hybrid—to design infrastructures that meet their corresponding validation processes.
 Cloud environments support seamless management for the combination of traditional on premise software and cloud-based software applications preferred by Life Sciences companies.

 In addition, cloud environments readily conform to mandated security and redundancy requirements that are common in regulated environments.
 The combination of flexible application administration, high availability and state-of-the-art security makes today’s cloud the platform of choice.

 For early stage Life Sciences companies, cloud deployments provide the critically important benefits of speed and scalability.
 Non-revenue generating companies can devote more resources to research and testing, yet be ready to launch into production promptly upon approval.
-Investors can be assured that with flexible cloud environments supported by the right MSP partner, the start-up is prepared to act quickly when FDA approval is achieved.
+Investors can be assured that with flexible cloud environments supported by the right CSP partner, the start-up is prepared to act quickly when FDA approval is achieved.